chrisbalmer/safe-mail/README.md

 safe-mail is a Docker service to help security teams safely interact with msg, eml, and documents

+safe-mail has the following features and functionality:

+* Upload EML and MSG mail messages as well as Microsoft Office documents themselves
+* Generates a PNG of the message itself
+* Provides a OCR text file of the generated mail message
+* Extracts attachments of mail messages and generates a image of the document itself
+* Attempts to extract any identified Macros within attachments and creates a JSON file representing the Macro code base
+* Extracts any .ZIP attachments
+* Generates a JSON file representing the mail message headers
+* Returns all this in a .zip file

 ## Installation

 First you can download safe-mail by cloning the repository: